 Photographers are frequently put under great pressure to surrender this hard-won right, but are strongly advised not to do so.
 There are no uses to which a client might wish to put a photograph that cannot be covered by an appropriate licence for an appropriate fee.
 Such licences should be agreed at the time of commissioning new work, or of seeking permission to reproduce existing photographs.

 Even where the client actually needs exclusivity, either for commercial reasons or to protect individuals depicted, the photographer should retain the copyright itself and negotiate conditions on the use, which can only be sold outright through an "assignment", which requires the photographer's agreement in writing.

-UK law defines a strictly limited number of ways that photographs can be used used without the photographer's permission or payment to them, such as including them in exam questions.
+UK law defines a strictly limited number of ways that photographs can be used without the photographer's permission or payment to them, such as including them in exam questions.
 These uses are called "fair dealing".
 The separate concept called "fair use" applies only to use in the US.
-See the consolidated version of the Act (linked below) for details.
+See "Some things you should know about quoting" and the 1988 Act itself (both linked below) for details.

 The most important moral rights are the right to object if your work is distorted, and the right to an accurate credit.
 These are obviously important to protecting and to spreading your reputation - and without your reputation you have no work.
 Any pressure to "waive" these rights needs to be resisted.

 Photographers are entitled to extra money from companies and organisations that copy their published work, whether traditional photocopying or by newer means.
 To be sure of receiving this, and other payments for such "secondary uses" including libraries lending books, photographers need to register.
 Here's how...